 Yet there are risks, from gentrification to implementation with unintended consequences.

-“When it comes to levelling up or addressing the impacts of climate change and biodiversity, policy needs to take a holistic view and think across all those together, says Tayler.”
+“It is essential to recognise the risks and build them into forward planning for deciding where to allocate resource and focus,” says Tayler.
+“When it comes to levelling up or addressing the impacts of climate change and biodiversity, policy needs to take a holistic view and think across all those together.”